Henry Labouchère

 Henry Du Pré Labouchère (9 November 1831 – 15 January 1912) was an English politician, writer, publisher and theatre owner in the Victorian and Edwardian eras.
 He is now most remembered for the Labouchère Amendment, which for the first time criminalised all male homosexual activity in the United Kingdom.

 Labouchère, who came from a wealthy Huguenot banking family, was a junior member of the British diplomatic service before briefly serving in Parliament in 1865–68.
 He lived with the actress Henrietta Hodson from 1868, and they married in 1887.
-He made a name for himself as a journalist and theatre producer, first buying a stake in The Daily News and in 1876 founding the magazine Truth, which he bankrolled through an extensive series of libel suits.
+He made a name for himself as a journalist and theatre producer, first buying a stake in The Daily News and in 1876 founding the magazine Truth, which he bankrolled during an extensive series of libel suits.

 In 1880, he returned to Parliament as the Liberal member for Northampton, and became a key figure in the radical Home Rule wing of the party.
 He was a controversial figure, and opposition from Queen Victoria as well as from senior Liberals ensured that he was never given a ministerial position.
 He became increasingly unpopular because of his opposition to the Second Boer War, and resigned from politics in 1906, when he left Britain and retired to Italy.

 Early life

-Labouchère was born in London to a family of Huguenot extraction.
-His grandfather, Pierre (Peter) César Labouchère, was a partner in the banking house of Thomas Hope, and married a daughter of Sir Francis Baring.
-His father, John Peter Labouchère (d.
-1863) was also a partner in Hope's, and then in Deacon's; his uncle, also called Henry Labouchère (d.
+Labouchère was born in London to a family of Huguenot extraction, the eldest of three sons and six daughters of John Peter Labouchère (d.
+1863) and Mary Louisa née Du Pré (1799–1863).
+John, who settled at Broome Hall, was a partner in the banking house of Thomas Hope, and then in Deacon's; his uncle, also called Henry Labouchère (d.
 1869), entered politics and served in Parliament from 1826 to 1859, when he was made a peer as Baron Taunton.
 Despite disapproving of Labouchère, his uncle helped the young man's early career and left him a sizeable inheritance when he died leaving no male heir.
-His mother, Mary Louisa née Du Pré (1799–1863) was from an English family.
-Labouchère was the eldest of their three sons and six daughters.
+His grandfather Pierre (Peter) César Labouchère was also a partner in Hope's, and married a daughter of Sir Francis Baring.
+His mother Mary was from an English nabob family, the daughter of James Du Pré MP, a nephew of Lord Caledon, and his wife Madeline Maxwell, a niece of the Duchess of Gordon.

 Labouchère was educated at Eton and Trinity College, Cambridge, where, he later said, he "diligently attended the racecourse at Newmarket", losing £6,000 in gambling in two years.
 He was accused of cheating in an examination, and his degree was withheld.
 Leaving Cambridge, he was sent to South America to look after family business interests there; however, he ended up working in a circus troupe in Mexico and lived for several months in an Ojibwe camp near Minneapolis.